crizq-ml/touch-sensor-visualization/README.md

     ```

 4. Rename the shortcut to `Controller App` or whatever you like then double click to open

+## ⚙️ Configuration
+* **X/Y MAX:** Adjust coordinates (default 1600x306) in the top bar to scale the plot grid instantly.
+* **▶ PLAY / ⏸ PAUSE:** Replay the current session in real-time.
+* **📁 EXPORT CSV / 📷 SAVE PNG:** Saves session data with a default timestamped filename (e.g., `TouchLog_20251218-145127.csv`).

+## ❓ Troubleshooting
+* **Graph isn't updating**
+Ensure the slider is pushed to the far right.
+If you move it back to look at history, the "Live" follow mode is disabled.
+To re-enable it, simply slide back to the end or click the CLEAR button.
+* **Permission Error**
+Do not worry about this error, it just happens because the adb logcat in the other terminal locks the txt file so the python script can't modify it.
+* **Crashing error (without controller app)**
+You must close the app using Ctrl + C in the terminal used to open the python app rather than using the lose button in the top right.
+If you do not, the terminal will freeze.
+If this happens, just delete the terminal and open a new one.

+***
+## 🚩 EVERYTHING BELOW THIS LINE APPLIES TO USING NEXUS WITHOUT THE CONTROLLER APP 🚩
+***

 ## 🛠 Installation (without controller app)